GSA/idmanagement.gov/_university/pivi101.md

 <img src="{{site.baseurl}}/assets/piv/pivi-cred-and-fisma-ato.png" alt="A diagram that displays an icon and label for PIV-I non-federal issuers on the left side of the diagram and an icon and a label for PIV-I federal issuers on the right side of the diagram.
 Four boxes appear in a grid below the PIV-I non-federal issuers label and four boxes appear in a grid below the PIV-I federal issuers label.
 The top set of boxes say Certification Authority (PKI).
 The bottom set of boxes say Registration Cred Mgmt service, proofing, lifecycle.
 There are arrows vertically and diagonally between the four boxes on the left side of the diagram and there are arrows vertically and diagonally between the four boxes on the right side of the diagram.
 On the left side of the diagram, the four boxes are labeled Identity Assurance.
 On the right side of the diagram, the two top boxes are labeled FISMA ATOs and the two bottom boxes are labeled FISMA ATOs.
 Three PIV-I card icons appear on the left side of the diagram and three PIV-I card icons appear on the right side of the diagram.
 The PIV-I card icons are labeled Authentication Assurance.
 On the left side of the diagram, there are arrows pointing from the bottom set of Identity Assurance boxes to the first set of PIV-I card icons.
 On the right side of the diagram, there are arrows pointing from the bottom set of FISMA ATO boxes to the second sent of PIV-I card icons." style="width:800px;" >

 In addition, federal agencies using PIV-I services must request from the provider the Registration Authority Agreement.
 The Registration Authority Agreement must explain how the provider has implemented the credential management and lifecycle management requirements of the certificate policy.
 The contents of the Registration Authority Agreement must be approved by the PIV-I provider’s policy authority as satisfactorily implementing the requirements, and submitted to the Federal PKI as part of the audit artifacts.
-See this template of a [registration authority agreement (click to download the word version)]({{site.baseurl}}/docs/fpki-ssp-raa.docx).
+See this template of a [registration authority agreement (click to download the word version)]({{site.baseurl}}/docs/fpki-ssp-raa.docx){:rel="noopener noreferrer"}{:class="usa-link"}.

 Table 4 summarizes the FKI auditing and FISMA _Authority to Operate_ distinctions.